awsdocs/amazon-ecs-developer-guide/doc_source/security_iam_id-based-policy-examples.md

 }
 ```

-You can attach this policy to the in your account\.
+You can attach this policy to the IAM users in your account\.
 If a user named `richard-roe` attempts to describe an Amazon ECS service, the service must be tagged `Owner=richard-roe` or `owner=richard-roe`\.
 Otherwise he is denied access\.
 The condition tag key `Owner` matches both `Owner` and `owner` because condition key names are not case\-sensitive\.
 For more information, see [IAM JSON Policy Elements: Condition](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition.html) in the *IAM User Guide*\.

 ## Deny Service Connect Namespace Override Example<a name="IAM_disable_namespace_override_policies"></a>